muhhx/Ebanx/README.md

 ## Important note

-For the sake of simplicity, I've prefered to not implement the following specific use cases:
+For the sake of simplicity, I've prefered to not implement the following use cases:

 - Generate error when -> Withdraw more than the current account balance,
 - Generate error when -> Transfer more than the current balance of the origin account,
 - Generate error when -> Transfer amount into the same account (origin = destination).

-However, I can definitely implement them if needed. s
+However, I can definitely implement them if needed.

 ## How to run locally